reimagined/resolve/docs/basics/read-side.md

 }
 ...
 ```

 The data from the populated store is then used by [resolvers](#resolvers) to prepare the final data samples in response to data requests.

 You can force the system to re-populate the store using events from the start of the history by deleting the Read Model storage.
 This can be useful in the development environment and when deploying an updated version of the application.

+Note that reSolve does not limit you on what logic you can use in a projection function implementation as long as it helps you prepare data required to answer queries.
+Depending on your requirements, you can perform SQL queries, update Elastic Search indexes, write arbitrary data to files, etc.